 Every appointee is required under conditions G, H and I of its conditions of appointment to publish debt, leakage and customer Codes of Practice.
-We have assessed SSE Water's Codes of Practice, and are content that these are of an approvable standard and that customers on the Site would be no worse off in terms of service than if they had been served by Northumbrian Water or Thames Water.
+We have assessed Independent Water Networks' Codes of Practice, and are content that these are of an approvable standard and that customers on the Site would be no worse off than if they had been served by Southern Water.

-SSE Water's voluntary standards
+Independent Water Networks' voluntary standards

-We have made a detailed check of SSE Water's voluntary service standards, including where it enhances the statutory GSS provisions.
-We require that

-SSE Water matches or exceeds Northumbrian Water's and Thames Water's own standards (except where there is reasonable justification for not doing so).
+We have also made a detailed check of Independent Water Networks' voluntary service standards, including where they enhance the regulatory GSS provisions, as part of reviewing Independent Water Networks' Codes of Practice.
+We require that Independent Water Networks matches or exceeds Southern Water's own standards (except where there is reasonable justification for not doing so).

-Examples of where SSE Water will offer improved customer service compared with Northumbrian Water and Thames Water include:
+Examples of where Independent Water Networks will offer improved customer service compared with Southern Water include: